This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 1. Protein-Packed: For a protein boost, consider adding grilled chicken slices, hard boiled eggs, or slices of broiled pork chop.

-2. Meatless protein and fiber: Make a hearty, protein packed salad by adding chickpeas or cannellini beans.
-The legumes will add extra fiber and a creamy texture as well as protein.
+2. Versatile: Make a hearty, protein packed salad by adding chickpeas or cannellini beans.
+The legumes will add flavor and make it more filling.

 3. Nutty Crunch: Sprinkle a handful of toasted almonds or brown sugar walnuts over the salad for added texture and nutty flavor.